 I think about asking my husband to bring home a yearbook so that I can look through the faces, but he is out of town, at a conference, and won’t be home until late at night.
 I wish he’d been in his classroom.
 What would I have done?
 Interrupted his teaching?

 I walk toward my car, looking toward the dash to be sure I haven’t received a ticket.
 I lift my gaze and see two young guys walking toward me.
 I can barely breathe.
 I feel threatened.
 I feel compelled.
 I feel the synchronicity of this timing.
 Of this face of mine.
 Of this day before the election.
 Of the opportunity to make a difference.
 Of response-ability.

 One, two, three, four times.

-I’ll show these photos to my husband when he gets home, or maybe my son will know them.
+I’ll show these photos to my husband when he gets home, or maybe my son will recognize the faces.

 As they pass, the one who called me, Cunt, doesn’t seem to recognize me.
-The other, the silent one, makes an attempt at humor?
+The other one, the silent one, makes an attempt at humor?
 At apology?

 “The Savages,” he says, as they pass.

 I wonder why they aren’t in school.
 They look older than I remember them.
 The one who called me, Cunt, looks bigger.
 Tougher.
 He might even be out of school.
 Still, they look like students.

 I drive home.
 I return to my work.
 The internet connection is still dragging.
 I can’t concentrate.
 I can’t eat.
 I can’t wait for my husband or my son.

 I reach out to a Facebook group.
 A community one.
 Maybe somebody will recognize these two boys.
 Know their parents.
 Know what school they go to.
 Help me follow up.